tam1rlan1/nepv-visualizer/README.md

 Matrix Application: y = A(x_n)x_n (The matrix dynamically updates based on the normalized vector).
 Eigenvalue Approximation: λ ~= x_n^T * y (Computed using the Generalized Rayleigh Quotient).

+#             Why Iteration Converges

+The iteration acts as a fixed-point process.
+Starting from an initial vector x, the system repeatedly constructs a matrix A(x), applies it to the vector, and normalizes the result.

+If the process stabilizes, the updated vector eventually stops changing significantly:

+x_(n+1) ≈ x_n

+At that point, the dynamically generated matrix approximately preserves the direction of the vector, meaning the system approaches a self-consistent nonlinear eigenvector solution.

+This behavior is conceptually similar to the classical power iteration method, where repeated matrix application amplifies stable dominant directions while suppressing unstable ones.

 #                Evaluation & Experimental Results

 Dataset: N/A (Interactive mathematical visualization, not a data-driven ML model).